Screen Two; Writer: AFN Clarke; Director: Alan Clarke; Producer: Terry Coles

-Contrary to the claims of some critics, AFN (Anthony) Clarke is not Alan Clarke,5 nor is he a relation – he is Anthony (Tony) Clarke, though I will continue to use ‘AFN’ in this article for consistency.
+Contrary to the claims of some critics, AFN Clarke is not Alan Clarke,5 nor is he a relation – he is Anthony (Tony) Clarke, though I will continue to use ‘AFN’ in this article for consistency.
 He is not one of the many collaborators interviewed for Richard Kelly’s Alan Clarke, and his contribution is underexplored in my own book Alan Clarke.
 Instead, I placed Contact alongside Psy-Warriors and Elephant, pieces by different writers, to talk about discourses relating to terrorism within my overall concern with this director‘s body of work and the thesis’s theoretical concepts such as ideology.
 So, reasons of structure, argument and space were mostly responsible for my lack of coverage of the relationship between Alan Clarke’s Contact and its source book, AFN Clarke’s Contact.
 This omission risks skewing the critical discussion, at least until Contact gets the number and depth of studies that this great television drama deserves.
 Therefore, this article returns to Contact, reproducing much of my book’s analysis but also revising it with new material including, most importantly, reference to the source book, which I’ve incorporated when teaching the film on my University of Stirling module Terrorism in the Media in 2010 and 2012.
 This article makes no claim to being definitive – indeed, I hope to return to Contact later as part of a wider research project on terrorism in British television drama – and there is much left for further scholars to say.